top-dev617/cellular/README.md

 **Data Sources**
 - Upload Files into a Workspace (also via Drag and Drop)
 - TODO: JSON Files are automatically parsed and exposed as _Tables_
-- TODO: CSV Files are automatically parsed and exposed as _Tables_
+- CSV Files are automatically parsed and exposed as _Tables_
 - TODO: TXT Files are available as strings, other files as ArrayBuffer
 - TODO: Data Preview for Strings
 - TODO: Data Preview for Tables